Shoshana Zuboff: Surveillance Capitalism

 Zuboff's scholarship on surveillance capitalism as a "rogue mutation of capitalism" has become a primary framework for understanding big data and the larger field of commercial surveillance that she describes as a "surveillance-based economic order".
 She argues that neither privacy nor antitrust laws provide adequate protection from the unprecedented practices of surveillance capitalism.
 Zuboff describes surveillance capitalism as an economic and social logic.
 Her book originated the concept of "instrumentarian power", in comparison to traditional totalitarian power.
 Instrumentarian power is a consequence of surveillance capitalist operations which threaten individual autonomy and democracy.
 As the driving force behind it, she identifies capital accumulation, without being confined to market capitalism.

 Many issues that plague contemporary society including the assault on privacy and the so-called "privacy paradox", behavioral targeting, fake news, ubiquitous tracking, legislative and regulatory failure, algorithmic governance, social media addiction, abrogation of human rights, democratic destabilization, and more are reinterpreted and explained through the lens of surveillance capitalism's economic and social imperatives.
 Her work is an influential source for the Human-Centered Artificial Intelligence community.

+Zuboff uses Pokémon Go and the Google Nest microphone controversy to illustrate how tech firms extract behavioral data to predict and modify human conduct.
+She argues that Pokémon Go, developed by Google-spinout Niantic Labs, acted as a "dry run" for larger-scale urban surveillance by physically herding players toward commercial establishments like McDonald’s and Starbucks, which paid for increased foot traffic.
+Meanwhile, the author cites the discovery of an undocumented microphone in the Google Home/Nest system as evidence of deliberate obfuscation, noting that Google dismissed the hardware inclusion as a mere "error" rather than acknowledging it as part of a broader strategy to monitor private spaces.